 As an American now living and teaching in Canada, I’ve had to learn a lot in a short period of time.
 I’m teaching a self-contained 3rd + 4th grade class this year, which means I’m teaching Social Studies, and the American Education system doesn’t really give us all that much about our neighbors to the […]

 Teaching grammar is my instructional nemesis.
 I’m sure I am not alone in feeling this way.
 For nearly twenty years now, I have worked at teaching grammar in the context of writing, without skill-and-drill worksheets, and every year I tweak my approach, often some variation of Harry Noden’s creative Image Grammar approach.
 But it’s still […]

 Here’s the situation… It is the day after the AP Lang exam and 22 grade 11 students walked into class.
 And all of their faces said the same thing: “We are done the exam.
 What are we going to do now?”
 They sat down ready to read—they knew that at least that wouldn’t be changing […]

 It’s that time of year.
 Yeah, we may sometimes feel like we’re in survival mode with eager tallies marking how many Mondays are left in the school year, but as much as we might be counting down, we’re also starting to plan ahead for next year.
 We’re waxing reflective and submitting school supply lists to […]

 Loose parts are easier to examine, replicate, and experiment with.
 How do we break a mentor text down?

 Making their own burgers provides students with both direction and freedom in creative writing.

-Dropping everything and playing is the pickle in the audience.
-The goal is to transform the fear of a new text into an opportunity for pure creativity.
+The goal of dropping everything and playing is to transform the fear of a new text into an opportunity for pure creativity.